wriley/DayZBanditAI/README.md

         call compile preprocessFileLineNumbers "\z\addons\dayz_server\DZAI\init\dzai_initserver.sqf";
     };

+- <b>NOTE:</b> Certain DayZ mods such as DayZ Epoch do not have a server_cleanup.fsm reference.
+In this case, insert the required line before the line that says:

+    allowConnection = true;

 - Read the section below on other required edits and follow the instructions.
 - Repack your dayz_server.pbo (it should be about 400KB larger).
 - You are now ready to start your server.